Filtering the Log Page Display with SQL

 Constructing SQL Queries

-The database schema for logs contains one record for each QSO, and each record contains an identical set of fields.
-Use each field's specified ADIF field name when constructing a query.
+The database schema for logs contains one record for each QSO, and each record contains an identical set of fields that store that QSO's items.
+Use each field's specified Item Name name when constructing a query.

-At the very top of the Advanced Log Sorts and Filter window, you'll find a pull-down list containing all valid field names.
+In the top-right of the SQL Query Filters panel, you'll find a pull-down list containing all valid field names.
 Having selected a field name in this list, double-clicking in one of the four query textboxes in the SQL Query Filters panel will append the field name to the query.

 A simple SQL query that shows only your QSOs with VK9NS would be